Helping with this project

 • nicknames (official or unofficial)

-I record names of presidents, chief executive officers, and chairmen of boards when I learn the full timespans of their service to the nearest year (no need for month and day).
-I do not record names unless I know both starting and ending dates of service.
+I record names of presidents, chief executive officers, and chairmen of boards when I learn their full spans of their service to the nearest year (no need for month and day).
+I do not record officer names until I learn starting and ending dates of their service.

 I stress that this site is about collectible stocks and bonds.
 Information about track alignments, accidents, secondary personalities, passenger trains, corporate takeovers, and intricate financing is far beyond the scope of this website.
 Yes, I agree that kind of information is FUN.
 I am always researching something.
-Realistically, people seeking hard-core information about railroading and railroad companies are going to find better information elsewhere than on this site.
+Realistically, people seeking hard-core information about railroading and railroad companies are going to find better information elsewhere.
 Think about this project as providing ground-level information about certificates.
-Any other information about railroading is a "30,000-foot view."
+Any other information about railroading must be a "30,000-foot view."